hitz-zentroa/shared-task-critical-questions-generation/index.md

 Each output containing 3 questions will be given a score between 0 and 1, depending on the usefulness of the critical questions.

-Useful critical questions (CQs) will be given 0.33 points, Unhelpful CQs will be given 0.1 points, and Invalid ones will have 0 points.
+Useful critical questions (CQs) will be given 0.33 points, Unhelpful and Invalid CQs will have 0 points.
 The definitions of these categories are:

 - **Useful (USE)**: The answer to this question can potentially challenge one of the arguments in the text.
 - **Unhelpful (UN)**: The question is valid, but it is unlikely to challenge any of the arguments in the text.